FinalStraw is the last straw you’ll ever need.

 Don’t worry if it’s not completely dry when you put it back in the case because when you get home, you should give your FinalStraw a proper cleaning along with all the other dishes you probably still need to do.

 Your FinalStraw is dishwasher safe.
 We recommend putting your FinalStraw on the top rack or in the silverware basket.
-Your case, drying rack, and squeegee should not go in the dishwasher.
+Your case, drying rack (for those with our Original Badass FinalStraw), squeegee and cleaning brush should not go in the dishwasher.

 While cleaning your straw, be sure to stretch the metal pieces apart so the warm water and suds can wash away any residue, like caramel sauce, that may have seeped in while using your straw.
-Unless you’re playing with your food and stretching your FinalStraw inside your drink… don’t expect a huge mess.
+It sounds gross, but unless you’re literally playing with your food and stretching your FinalStraw inside your drink… don’t expect a huge mess.
 Rinsing it with soapy water should be enough to keep your straw totes clean.

-If you do notice residue building up near the joints, the best way to clean it is by folding your FinalStraw to expose the dirty joint.
+If you do notice residue building up near the joints, fold your FinalStraw to expose the dirty joint and clean with a brush, sponge, or even your fingers.

-To dry, fold your FinalStraw in half in a V-shape and place it in the drying rack overnight to air dry.
-You can prop your drying rack up in your silverware basket or against the wall—just make sure you’re getting airflow in and around your straw.
+Towel dry or air dry by folding your FinalStraw in half into a V-shape and placing it in a cup or your case to hold the shape overnight.
+If you have the Original with the drying rack, you can use this to hold the V-shape.
+You can prop the drying rack up in your silverware basket or against the wall—just make sure you’re getting airflow in and around your straw.

 Just like everything else in your life, you should deep clean your FinalStraw every now and then to prolong its life and maintain quality.
 Thankfully deep cleaning your straw is a whole lot easier than your bedroom.
 The frequency is up to you, but also depends on what kinds of drinks you sip with your FinalStraw, how often you use it, and how much you care.